ORIGIN & FUNCTIONS

 William Donald Schaefer Tower, 6 St. Paul St., Baltimore, Maryland, April 2007.
 Photo by Diane F. Evartt.

-With Senate advice and consent, the Governor appoints the Board's three members to five-year terms.
-The chair is named by the Governor (Code State Finance and Procurement Article, secs.
+With Senate advice and consent, the Governor appoints the Board's six members to five-year terms.
+The Chair is named by the Governor (Chapter 741, Acts of 2022; Code State Finance and Procurement Article, secs.
 15-201 through 15-223).